hamittokay/vueSpotify/README.md

 # vueSpotify

-> This is an app which uses Spotify API and built with VueJS
+> This is an app which uses Spotify API and was built with VueJS

 ## Screenshots
 [![Imgur](http://i.imgur.com/KYC0C67.jpg)](http://i.imgur.com/KYC0C67.jpg)